thinkinglabs/thinkinglabs.github.io/_posts/2024-09-15-the-practices-that-make-continuous-integration-make-the-build-self-testing.md

 ### Commit Build

 The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
-It involves checking out the latest sources from *Mainline* and at a minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.
+It involves checking out the latest sources from *Mainline* and at minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

 ### Commit Tests